mintty/mintty/wiki/Tips.md

 | 58:4:F:C:M:Y:K         | 59                | underline CMYK colour (*)     |
 | _any_                  | 0                 |                               |

+Note: Alternative fonts are configured with options Font1 ...
+Font10.
+They can also be dynamically changed with OSC sequence 50 which refers to the respectively selected font attribute.

+Note: The control sequence for alternative font 1 overrides the identical control sequence to select the VGA character set.
+Configuring alternative font 1 is therefore discouraged.

 Note: The control sequences for Fraktur (“Gothic”) font are described in ECMA-48, see also [wiki:ANSI code](https://en.wikipedia.org/wiki/ANSI_escape_code).
 To use this feature, it is suggested to install `F25 Blackletter Typewriter`.

-Note: The control sequence for alternative font 1 overrides the identical control sequence to select the VGA character set.
-Configuring alternative font 1 is therefore discouraged.
-See the mintty manual page about how to configure alternative fonts.

 Note: RGB colour values are scaled to a maximum of 255 (=100%).
 CMY(K) colour values are scaled to a maximum of the given parameter F (=100%).